A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 a few tips on baby stuff

 1. Where to register for a baby?
-Amazon, duh.
+Amazon.

 2. Reuse, Recycle.
 Beg, Borrow.

 The easiest way to lessen the environmental impact of your baby stuff is to borrow, buy used and graciously accept all those the bags of hand-me-downs... and to pay it forward on the other side.
 I barely had to buy any maternity or newborn clothes because we got a whole heap of things from friends and family.
 I am only a couple months in and already accumulating boxes of things to pass on to my friends who are pregnant now.
 Mothers are a generous community of women.
-In addition to your family and social circle, Facebook Marketplace and Craigslist are also gold mines of like-new baby stuff.
-Build your registry and then see what you can find from it on the internet at a discount (just make sure to update it so your aunt doesn't buy a duplicate stroller).
+In addition to your family and social circle, Facebook Marketplace, Buy Nothing groups and Craigslist are also gold mines of like-new baby stuff.
+Build your registry and then see what you can find on the internet from it.

 3. Sometimes convenience wins and it's not pretty or cheap.

 It's true that new babies only need a few things to survive (something to eat, somewhere to sleep and somewhere to poop), but it's also about your survival as a new parent.
-More on the postpartum fallout in another post, but if certain things can make your life a little easier during this time period, you should get those things if you have the means.
+More on the postpartum phase eventually, but if certain things can make your life a little easier during this time period, you should get those things if you have the means.
 A lot of this happens in the throes of chaos after the baby is born rather than during the planning, because you just don't know until you know.
 Y'know?

 4. Think past the newborn phase.